 (11 Apr.
 2014)

-The Scandinavian Black Metal band Throne of Ahaz was founded in the cold forests of
+The Scandinavian black metal band Throne of Ahaz was founded in the cold forests

 gods in this age of madness.
 This was evident on their demo At the Mountains of Northern Storms, that blew a deadly